All About Me Bio

 I always wanted to be a teacher.
 Well, that is of course after wanting to be a professional baseball player – first female in the major leagues I might add.
 Yes, I had big dreams, but after suffering a serious knee injury trying out for the OWBL (Ontario Women’s Baseball League), it was off to university to pursue a different career path.

 But let’s back track a little.
 I grew up in London, Ontario, with my mom and younger sister, spending weekends with my Dad who lived just down the street.
 It was during this time in my life that I knew I wanted to be a teacher.
-His name is Fred Fickling.
-He was my grade 8 teacher and my inspiration…
+Fred Fickling was my grade 8 teacher and my inspiration…

 After graduating high school in 1995, I spent several months backpacking across Canada before attending the University of Western Ontario to pursue a degree in Kinesiology.
 It was later that summer that my baseball career ended.
 And a new chapter in my life began.
-It was then that I decided I was going to be a teacher.
+I was going to be a teacher.

 During my first year of university I lived off campus with some friends, and worked part-time waiting tables at a busy bar in London – a job that later paid for all of my years of post secondary education.
 And after my second year in the Kinesiology program, I decided to switch majors and pursue a BA, Honors degree in English Language and Literature.
 Writing had become my passion.
 After graduation in 1999 (and a season bartending in the Muskokas), I had been accepted into the 2 year B.Ed program at Mount Saint Vincent University in Halifax, Nova Scotia.
 I was off to experience Canada’s East Coast.